defold/doc/docs/en/manuals/light.md

 ![Ambient light with higher intensity](images/light/ambient_light_full_intensity.png)

-Ambient lights are accumulated into `light_info.xyz` in the shader light buffer.
+Ambient lights are accumulated into a single ambient color `light_info.xyz` in the shader light buffer.
 They do not occupy entries in the `lights[]` array.
+Multiple ambient light components in the scene will produce only one output color that is a blend of all of them.

 ### Directional light